EigenDev/simbi/README.md

  `mkdir build`
 2) Change directories into that build directory, i.e, `cd build`, and do: `cmake ..`
 3) Make sure the necessary files were added by running `ls`.
 Afterwards, run `make install`.<br>
-If Cmake found HIP, `make install` builds the gpu extension.
+If Cmake found HIP or CUDA, `make install` builds the gpu extension.
 If it did not, it builds to cpu extension.<br>
 You can check which extension was built by looking in the `build/lib/` directory for either<br>
 `gpu_ext.so` or `cpu_ext.so`